 - Even where you will be installing the fence within your own property makes a difference.
 A privacy fence in your backyard will often not require a permit unless it is to be over 6 feet tall, depending on where you live, while the cut-off for the same type of fence in your front yard may be just 3.5 feet.

-Yes, you may need to get a permit for fence installation.
+Regardless of the odds of your needing a permit, you should always inquire as to whether or not you actually need one.
+Better safe than sorry.
 If you do not want to run into problems once the job is underway, it is critical that you be all squared away with the powers that be.
 You can then focus on getting the actual building done properly, without fear that a building inspector will show up and throw cold water on your project.

-As with so many other undertakings in life, part of the key to success is getting the preparatory work done properly.
-Here are some other matters to check on prior to fence installation:
+As with so many other DIY projects, part of the key to success is getting the preparatory work done properly.
+Here are some matters to check on prior to fence installation: